llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 2. The assembler converts machine code to object files (ELF, MachO, COFF etc.)
 3. The linker links one or more objects files (fixing up symbolic references along the way) and produces an executable or a shared object (also called shared libraries or dylibs).

-> For the purposes of this discussion we will focus on executables.
-But the points that will be made, hold for shared
+> For the purposes of this discussion we will focus on executables, but the points that will be made hold for shared
 > objects as well.

 ### JIT linking